LogtalkDotOrg/logtalk3/examples/named_databases/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This example implements "named databases", providing a *portable* API based on Lean Prolog implementation of this functionality.
+This example implements "named databases", providing a prototype implementation for a *portable* API based on Lean Prolog implementation of this functionality.
 The goal is to provide the fastest possible *loading time* for encapsulated data.
 The API supports loading data from a file into a named database, saving a named database to a file, together with a set of predicates derived from the standard Prolog built-in database predicates.
 The performance advantage of using a Prolog module over a Logtalk object is that, for the supported backend compilers, the module file is compiled in one step without requiring generating and compiling an intermediate file as (must be) done by the Logtalk compiler when loading a source file (for portability across compiler backends).

 Named databases are currently implemented for a subset of the Prolog